cozie-app/cozie-website/docs/cozie/cozie_apple_vs_fitbit.md

 sidebar_label: Apple vs. Fitbit
 ---

 Cozie is available for the Apple Watch and for select Fitbit devices.
-Watch-based surveys are availble on both frameworks.
+Watch-based surveys are available on both frameworks.
 However, the surrounding feature set differs between the two frameworks and might also depend on the exact devices used.

 ## Look